ewest11/Bipolar-Serial-SABER-FISH-Analysis/README.md

 # Bipolar-Serial-SABER-FISH-Analysis

+## File Processing
 This will walk through the import and processing of multichannel images of SABER-FISH data.
+The pipeline requires functions from BioFormats for file processing (https://www.openmicroscopy.org/bio-formats/), ANTS for image registration (https://github.com/ANTsX/ANTs), ACME for cell segmentation (https://github.com/krm15/ACME), and PD3D for SABER-FISH puncta detection (https://github.com/ewest11/PD3D).

-Files were stored on OMERO (https://www.openmicroscopy.org/omero/) and on Harvard Medical School's O2 cluster.
+Image files were stored on OMERO (https://www.openmicroscopy.org/omero/) and on Harvard Medical School's O2 cluster.
 The BASH scripts will need to be customized based on your cluster environment.

 The files were acquired using Nikon's Elements software as multipoint, multichannel Z-stack images.
 Each contains WGA as the first channel, and 2-3 additional channels of SABER-FISH markers or EdU/BrdU.
 To import these ND2 files to O2, we create a directory named NewImages and import the data from OMERO with the OMERO Dataset ID: 9526.